Heat dome will blanket much of the US, with worrisome temperatures in Midwest

 According to the NWS Weather Prediction Center, daytime temperatures will be in the 90s Fahrenheit (30s Celsius) and overnight temperatures will only drop to the mid-70s Fahrenheit (mid-20s Celsius) from the Great Lakes to the East Coast during the heat wave that's expected to last into next week.

 Moisture blown northward from the Gulf of Mexico is fueling the muggy weather, said Jacob Asherman, a Weather Prediction Center meteorologist.
-This influx of Gulf moisture is fairly typical during late spring and summer, he said.
+This influx of moisture is fairly typical during late spring and summer, he said.
+The Gulf, which shares borders with Mexico and the U.S., was renamed by President Donald Trump to the Gulf of America.

 The heat will be widespread into next week.
 On Friday, Denver could reach 100°F (38°C), according to the weather service.
 Chicago temperatures could reach 96 degrees (36°C) on Sunday.
 On Tuesday, Washington, D.C., could see a high of 99°F (37°C) and New York Central Park could reach 96°F (36°C).

-Several states in the Midwest could see dangerous temperature impacts over the weekend, according to a weather service measure.
-Parts of Nebraska and Kansas will be in the highest of four categories on the scale on Saturday, meaning that anyone without effective cooling or sufficient hydration could face health risks.
+Several states in the Midwest could see dangerous temperature impacts over the weekend, according to a weather service measure that rates the risk from zero to four.
+Parts of Nebraska and Kansas will be in the highest category on the scale on Saturday, meaning that anyone without effective cooling or sufficient hydration could face health risks.
 On Sunday, Iowa, Wisconsin, Missouri and Illinois also see a category 4 rating.

 Humidity is the amount of water vapor in the air, and the heat index is what the temperature feels like when the humidity outside is factored in, according to the weather service.